 We all have days when we feel deflated from work.
 It might not be a permanent thing.
 You could be tired and in need of a holiday.
 You might find that when you return from your break in the sun that you have a new sense of energy and passion for what you do.

 No job or business is perfect.
 That's certainly true for everyone.
 But if you can find the silver linings, count your blessings and perhaps tackle the things you dislike, you might get yourself out of that rut.
 I'm not religious, but I've always loved Reinhold Niebuhr's quote: "God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference".

 Write down all the things you love about your business.
 And then list everything you dislike.
 The answer to your problems will become apparent and will allow you to tackle situations one by one.

 For instance, if you hate chasing late payments – use a better software tool to automate the process for you (I love FreeAgent).
 Or if you despise working from home, can you join a local co-working space?
 (Check out our recommended co-working hubs across the UK.)

 5. Go on holiday

 If none of the above helps, get lost!
 Really.
 Get away from your desk and take a break somewhere.
-Completely distance yourself from work.
-Even if it's just a camping trip in Wales for a long weekend.
+Completely distance yourself from work even if it's just a camping trip to Wales for a long weekend.